-Picture this: The second grade is busy working on their rain-forest projects, cutting out pictures of animals from magazines and gluing and pasting, when suddenly there’s an argument over materials and Amy rips Maddie’s project in half.
+Picture this.
+The second grade is busy working on their rain forest projects, cutting out pictures of animals from magazines.
+Suddenly there’s an argument over materials, and Amy rips Maddie’s project in half.
 As a teacher, what would you do?

 Some teachers might take away recess or send the errant Amy to the front office.
-And as Amy sits at the window watching the kids outside, here’s what she’s likely thinking: “Maddie wouldn’t share the magazines and now I’m the one in the trouble.
+Meanwhile, Amy’s thinking: “Maddie wouldn’t share the magazines, and now I’m the one in the trouble.
 It’s not fair!”

 So here are three types of consequences to keep in mind that will help you respond to the misbehavior and mishaps of the classroom on the fly, so to speak:

-Time-out should not be used as a punishment.
+Time-out is not a punishment.
 You are not banishing the child for misbehavior.
-Instead, you are asking him or her to take a few minutes to regain self-control and to think over what just occurred.
+Instead, you are asking them to take a few minutes to regain self-control and to think over what just occurred.

-Use this type of logical consequence when you see an opportunity for a student to solve a problem he or she caused.
-When something has been broken, feelings have been hurt, or a mess has been made—whether accidentally or intentionally, the consequence is that the one responsible for the problem takes responsibility for fixing it.
+Use this type of logical consequence when you see an opportunity for a student to solve a problem they caused.
+When something has been broken, feelings have been hurt, or a mess has been made—whether accidentally or intentionally—the consequence is that the one responsible for the problem takes responsibility for fixing it.

-Use this type of logical consequence when a child does not follow rules or expectations that have been clearly set and explained.
+Use this type of logical consequence when a child does not follow expectations.
 When the jump ropes are used as lassoes, or the paint is on the walls instead of the paper, the consequence is that the privilege of using those materials is lost for a brief time, usually a day or two.
 What’s taken away must be directly related to the misbehavior.
-Use this type of logical consequence when children defy, test or simply forget the rules.
+Use this type of logical consequence when children defy, test, or simply forget the rules.

 Every one of our students will sometimes make mistakes or do the wrong thing at the wrong time.
-The core message you send by using logical consequences is that you believe that all your students are learners, and mistakes are just another thing we can learn from, and do better.
+The core message you send by using logical consequences is that you believe that all your students are learners and mistakes are just another thing we all can learn from.